Why every business should offer floating holidays

 Review your holiday schedule

-Next, decide how many floating holidays to offer.
-Many companies only offer one floating holiday, with the intention of it being used for a birthday or anniversary.
+Next, decide how many you want to offer.
+Many companies only offer one floating holiday, which is used for a birthday or anniversary.
 Consider offering a few more floating holidays to allow your floating holiday policy to have a meaningful impact on diversity and inclusion.

 Establish the terms